Naveed-CoLab/TripSageAI/API-DOCUMENTATION.md

 2. **Stored Procedures**: Complex operations like booking approvals use stored procedures
 3. **Transactions**: Multi-step operations are wrapped in transactions for consistency
 4. **Functions**: Statistical queries use PostgreSQL functions for efficient calculation

+   Note: Many Third Party APIs are also used in it